sttz/install-unity/Readme.md

 # Available Versions

-Unity is packaged this way starting from Unity 5.0, the install manager doesn’t support earlier versions.
+Unity is packaged this way starting from Unity 5.0, the install script doesn’t support earlier versions.

-The install manager scans public Unity HTML pages and does not discover all versions available.
+The install script scans public Unity HTML pages and does not discover all versions available.
 Specifically, it only scans the newest page of patch and no beta releases.

 Versions can be added manually by finding the URL to the Mac editor installer containing a 12-character hash code, e.g. `http://netstorage.unity3d.com/unity/2524e04062b4/MacEditorInstaller/Unity-5.3.0f4.pkg` and by calling:<br>
 `./install-unity.py --discover URL`

 # Selecting Versions

-Versions can be specified with arbitrary precision, the install manager will then select the latest available version that matches.
+Versions can be specified with arbitrary precision, the install script will then select the latest available version that matches.

 E.g. “5” will select the latest version of Unity 5, “5.3” the latest version of Unity 5.3 and “5.2.3” the latest version of Unity 5.2.3, including patch releases.